-Read More… from Designing affordable housing for Egg Harbor
+Read More… from Alternative Energy Solutions for the Egg Harbor Wastewater Treatment Plant

 This research papers provides an analysis of the housing distribution within the city of Milwaukee and how minority groups are at a more significant disadvantage health wise.
 Climate change, redlining, and fossil fuel burning were among the most notable reasons as to why these health differences exist.
 This projected conducted in partnership with the Milwaukee […]